Scheduled MonumentsEnglandMedieval churchyard cross in St Cleer churchyard

 What is Medieval churchyard cross in St Cleer churchyard?

-St Cleer churchyard cross is a medieval monument standing in the churchyard of St Cleer parish church in Cornwall.
+The Medieval churchyard cross in St Cleer churchyard is a stone cross of medieval date located within the churchyard of St Cleer parish church in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014020.

 Who is responsible for protecting Medieval churchyard cross in St Cleer churchyard?